dcbw/cni/SPEC.md

 ```

 `cniVersion` specifies a [Semantic Version 2.0](http://semver.org) of CNI specification used by the plugin.
+`ips` contains a list of IP address information determined by the plugin.
+At least the `version` and `ip` items are required but all items should be provided if they are known to the plugin.
+`version` is either "4" or "6" and corresponds to the IP version of the addresses and routes in the entry.
+All addresses and routes provided must match the given `version`.
+`ip` is an IP address in CIDR notation (eg "192.168.1.3/24").
 `gateway` is the default gateway for this subnet, if one exists.
 It does not instruct the CNI plugin to add any routes with this gateway: routes to add are specified separately via the `routes` field.
 An example use of this value is for the CNI plugin to add this IP address to the linux-bridge to make it a gateway.

-Each route entry is a dictionary with the following fields:
+Each `routes` entry is a dictionary with the following fields:
 - `dst` (string): Destination subnet specified in CIDR notation.
 - `gw` (string): IP of the gateway.
 If omitted, a default gateway is assumed (as determined by the CNI plugin).